jasontaylordev/CleanArchitecture/README.md

 - `--project src/Infrastructure` (optional if in this folder)
 - `--startup-project src/WebUI`
-- `--output-dir Persistence/Migrations`
+- `--output-dir Migrations`

 For example, to add a new migration from the root folder:

- `dotnet ef migrations add "SampleMigration" --project src\Infrastructure --startup-project src\WebUI --output-dir Persistence\Migrations`
+ `dotnet ef migrations add "SampleMigration" --project src\Infrastructure --startup-project src\WebUI --output-dir Migrations`

 ## Overview